-This line relates to the General Corporation Tax credit for sales and compensating use taxes paid on certain machinery and equipment and/or electricity or electric service or certain other services.
-If the taxpayer received a credit or refund of sales or compensating use taxes in

-1999 for which it claimed a General Corporation Tax credit in a prior tax period, the amount of such credit or refund must be added back at line 10.
-A corresponding adjustment is to be made at line 14 on Schedule B. (Refer to instructions on Form NYC-9.5.)
+This line relates to the General Corporation Tax credit for sales and compensating use taxes paid on certain machinery and equipment and/or certain services.
+If the taxpayer received a credit or refund of any such sales or compensating use taxes in 2001 for which it claimed a General Corporation Tax credit in a prior tax period, the amount of such credit or refund must be added back at line 10.
+A corresponding adjustment is to be made at line 14 on Schedule B. (Refer to instructions to line 14 on Schedule B.)

-LINE 12a - CREDITS FROM FORMS NYC-9.5, NYC-9.6
+LINE 12a - CREDITS FROM FORM NYC-9.5